-There are currently a handful of start-ups that are focusing on just that: creating meat that doesn’t require animals to suffer or die.
-Cultured, or lab-grown meat commonly referred to as “clean meat,” is a groundbreaking technology set to revolutionize the global food system.
+There are a handful of start-ups focusing on creating meat that doesn’t involve suffering or death.
+Cultured, or lab-grown meat (commonly referred to as “clean meat,) is a groundbreaking technology set to revolutionize the global food system.

 One such start-up is a Dutch company called Mosa Meat, co-founded by researcher at the University of Maastricht, Dr. Mark Post.
 Dr. Post, known as the ‘father of Clean meat,’ was the first person to bring clean meat to the public’s attention in London in 2013.
 His three main motivations for developing Clean meat are:

 - Food security

 Feeding 2 billion more mouths by 2050 and accommodating the growing meat demand will put more pressure on crop-for-feed growing as well as breeding and raising livestock.
 Cattle are major contributors to greenhouse gas emissions, which could be eliminated.
 In relation to animal welfare, by decimating the livestock population we would be slaughtering much less animals and can keep the remaining ones under higher humane conditions.

 Rather than obtaining meat from animals raised on environmentally destructive factory farms where the animal is treated as a commodity instead of a sentient being, clean meat is produced by taking a small sample of stem cells- usually from lean muscle- through a harmless procedure.
 It is similar to the way blood is drawn.
 These cells are then replicated in a culture outside of the animal.